 11. Margarita

-This is a variant of a cocktail glass and is traditionally only used to serve margaritas.
-They come in all sizes, from small to fishbowl, and can have different types of stems, depending on your preference.
 From straight to curvy to zigzag, you can pick a stem that will match the rest of your glasses and décor.
 Margaritas are often served for parties, and having a set of fun glasses makes this drink even more enjoyable.

 12. Hurricane

-This is a very familiar shaped glass and is so named after the drink being poured into hurricane-shaped glasses.
+This is a very familiar-shaped glass and is so named after the drink being poured into hurricane-shaped glasses.
 A staple in New Orleans, this glass adds a lot of flair to any bar.

 13. Poco Grande

 Similar to a hurricane glass, the poco grande has a longer stem that makes the drink sit up a little higher.
 It’s a very attractive glass to showcase beautiful beverages and perfect for cold or blended drinks as the warmth from the person’s hand will not negatively affect the quality of the drink.
-With a rounder bottom and a smaller mouth, it’s a much daintier glass than some of the other bar glasses available and is a nice addition to any home bar.

 14. Sour

-Some people know this glass better as a Delmonico glass.
-It has a stem, a wide opening, and almost looks like a smaller champagne flute.
-Generally used to serve whiskey sours and other sour drinks, it holds about 5 ounces.
 The opening directs the smell and flavor of the drink directly to the nose of the person enjoying the beverage.
 They can be difficult to find, so in a pinch a smaller champagne glass is a great replacement.

 15. Milkshake

-These glasses look retro in the best way possible.
-Anyone who has ever been to a soda fountain before will remember drinking a milkshake out of one of these glasses.
 They have a very distinctive shape, with a wide opening for the mouth and gently curving sides that end in a large, heavy foot.
 This is to be sure that the drink does not spill and allows the person enjoying it to stir it with a straw.

 16. Coupe

-This long-stemmed glass has a very wide and shallow bowl that brings a certain retro quality to the drinks that you’re serving.
-They are often used to serve drinks such as the Side Car, Martinez, and Aviation.
-They can be a little tricky to drink out of because of how shallow and top heavy they are, but they add a lot of glamour to your drik and many people think that they are worth the extra fuss and effort.
+They can be a little tricky to drink out of because of how shallow and top heavy they are, but they add a lot of glamour to your drink and many people think that they are worth the extra fuss and effort.

 17. Snifter

 Brandy snifters have been perfectly designed to improve the drinking experience of any brandy.
 With their classic shape that is easily recognizable, nothing will stand in as a good substitute.
-It’s important to have quality brandy snifters to ensure that you have the best experience when drinking.
-The right shape and size mouth will greatly improve the drinking experience.

 18. Wobble

-This glass is great to use if you want an updated version of a brandy snifter or brandy glass.
-They are contemporary and look great at any home bar and rely on their wide mouth to help intensify the flavor of the beverage.
 It can be tricky to keep the glass from falling over if you aren’t careful, but correctly designed wobble glasses generally are sturdy enough to prevent this from happening.
 They are a fun way to serve a drink and are sure to invite conversation when you have people over for a beverage.

 19. Nosing

 These glasses are specifically made to help capture the aroma and the flavor of the drink.
 Because of this, they are generally used when drinking straight whiskey.
 The wider bottom narrows to the top, and this top can sometimes flare out a little so that the aroma is allowed to waft out of the glass.
-They are heavy enough and have enough weight to them that they are not as fragile as some other available glasses.
-Because of this there is not as big of a risk of them being knocked over as there is with some other types of glasses.

 20. Pousse Café

 This glass was created to serve beautifully layered drinks.
 The gentle curve in from the wider bottom makes it very easy to layer drinks without worrying about the layers blending in together.
-They are rather small and generally hold less than 4 ounces.
-In addition to being ideal for layered drinks, these glasses work very well for serving liqueur.
-Again, because of the longer stem, these glasses ensure that the drink will not get warm.
-The attractive design and shape of the glass only serve to enhance the attractiveness of the drink, especially when it is layered.
-Careful pouring ensures that the layers stay separate and are able to be clearly seen.
+They are rather small and generally hold less than four ounces.

 21. Cordial

-Holding only 2 ounces, this is a very small glass but still a great one to have in any bar.
-Just like the Pousse Café, it does a great job holding and displaying layered drinks and is often used for an after dinner aperitif or for liqueur.
 It is perfect for this because most people will not want a lot of a sweet drink after they have eaten a large meal.
 While some people will serve cordials in other glasses, especially brandy snifters, these glasses have been perfectly made to ensure that they offer the best flavor possible from the beverage.

 22. Grappa

 Grappa glasses are named after the drink that they were created to hold.
 Grappa is a very fragrant beverage and is sensitive to temperature changes, hence the long stem on the glasses.
 The very narrow and small bowl curves in sharply before opening in a dramatic flair.
-Not only does this look very attractive, but it ensures that the drinker is able to enjoy the full aroma of their beverage.
-If you enjoy drinking grappa then you know that there is really no good substitute for this glass.
-Due to its unique shape, it has been perfectly made to capture the flavor and aroma of the beverage and ensure that the drinker is able to fully enjoy it.
-Using a different glass will decrease the enjoyment of drinking grappa.

 23. Liqueur

-These smaller glasses are ideal for holding and serving sweet liqueur.
-In general, most people will not want to drink a lot of liqueur at one time, so these small glasses are a great portion.
 They offer a very flared opening that allows the drinker to bring their nose close to the surface of their beverage, intensifying the smell.
 Some liqueur glasses are very dainty and can be easily broken, so it’s important to make sure that the ones you have are strong enough to stand up to use.
 Of course, thinner glass will make for a more attractive drink and glass.

 24. Shot Glasses

-Used primarily to take shots of liquor, these glasses are shorter than all of the others and generally fairly skinny.
-You can buy ones that are a bit more conical in shape, although some are just straight-sided cylinders.
 They come in all kinds of styles and appearances and are often picked up as a souvenir when people are traveling.
 The design of the shot glass does not at all affect the function, and plain ones can easily be stacked in a cupboard or on the bar until they are needed.
 Since they are used so quickly, there is no need for a long stem to protect the flavor and aroma of the drink.

 25. Shooter

 Shooter glasses are taller than shot glasses and may flare out slightly at the top.
 While shot glasses are generally used to serve a single serving of alcohol, shooter glasses are large enough to hold a mixture.
 This makes them ideal for serving custom mixed drinks that need to be drunk quickly as a shot.
-In addition, for people who want to take a double or triple shot, these glasses can be used in a pinch.
-Of course, this makes it more difficult to drink all of the liquid at once, but can make for an enjoyable drink.

 B. Wine Glasses